Epistemic democracy: Procedure-independent standards

+Concerned with the problems highlighted by Ingham, Jonathan Benson suggests a third strategy which focuses on identifying epistemic abilities which are necessary for achieving any reasonable conception of justice or the common good.
+He compares epistemic democrats to a handyman selecting a toolbox.
+The handyman does not know in advance which tasks they will need to complete and therefore wants a range of tools suitable for handling a variety of jobs.
+Similarly, political institutions cannot know in advance which conception of justice they will be asked to pursue, and therefore require a range of epistemic tools capable of achieving any reasonable conception.
+This approach respects persistent disagreement, as it claims only that democracy provides the best epistemic tools, not that it can resolve the normative questions of politics.
+Questions remain, however, about which epistemic abilities are most important and whether this approach strays too far from the idea—central to epistemic democracy—that democratic procedures can yield “correct” or “good” decisions.

-Models of Epistemic Democracy
+Models

 While some theories of epistemic democracy focus on explaining the importance and role of epistemic considerations, others look to explain why it is that democratic procedures can be thought to make good or correct decisions.
 Some epistemic democrats merely wish to show that democracy can make these decisions with some level of reliability, but others go further in arguing that democracy will tend to make better decisions than any non-democratic alternative.
 In other words, they aim to show that decisions taken by the many are superior to those taken by the few.
-Prominent epistemic arguments for democracy within contemporary epistemic democracy include the following:
+Prominent epistemic arguments for democracy within contemporary political science and democratic theory include the following: